aurawindsurfing/slashremovemiddleware/readme.md

 This package will auto register itself in Laravel 6 and higher.

-Now repeat the same test and you should be redirected to the same url but without trailing slash ``yourapp.test/foobar`` and see the same text.
+Now repeat the same test.

+You should be redirected to the same url but without trailing slash ``yourapp.test/foobar`` and see the same text.

-Now Google will not index every single page of your app twice.
+Now Google will only index every page once.

 ## Change log